vladimirrostok/Pipedrive/README.md

 ![Worker Pool](assets/worker_pool.jpeg)

 - **Since Readers return channels and Processor accepts and returns channels and Worker Pool has buffered channel of jobs, we can tune service for our performance needs with amount of workers and buffer size.**

+## !!!
+Pool and daemon synchronization

+Based on the assumption if we have similar amount of workers and jobs in queue, each request will be executed instantly with the timeout provided, meaning if timeout=10, every task will be executed within ~10 seconds, but it acts by timer(timeout\*3) formula for extra safety.

+## !!!
+Rate limiter in Pipedrive

+Based on experimental results, 5 concurrent HTTP requests work the best, each runs with 0-400 millisecond delay implemented with `time.Sleep(time.Duration(rand.Intn(300)+100) * time.Millisecond)
+`.
+This should give enough time to let worker finish the request and get back to pool to pick new request.
+If some of the jobs failed, next sync round will synchronize Pipedrive with new/missed data.

 ## Tools and configuration